- 0: 51 pm

 At the northern end of the wall lies the Hotel Garni Haus Johanna.
 Near the wall is the Stukenbrok Park with the Einbeck City Library, the Abbey Garden with the Mendelssohn Music School (formerly August Stukenbrok-Villa) and the new townhall.

-The Stukenbrok Park in Einbeck once August Stukenbrok as Ornamental Garden created and 1913 the City of Einbeck given.
+The Stukenbrok Park in Einbeck once August Stukenbrok as Ornamental Garden created and 1913 is City of Einbeck given.

 In the middle of the park is the Stukenbrok Memorial, which is intended to commemorate the original founder of the park.